nixonyung/nixonyung.github.io/content/discovering-good-stuffs/self-help.md

   >
   > \- [Audre Lorde](https://www.goodreads.com/quotes/10065715-for-there-are-no-new-ideas-there-are-only-new)

-- > I'’m not interested in shooting new things.
+- > I'm not interested in shooting new things.
   >
   > I am interested to see things new.
   >